datacentricdesign/iob22/computational-thinking/01-calculator/step6-recap.md

 # Extra Task 6.2 Show the result on one line

-So far, the program shows the result on 2 lines as follows:
+So far, the program shows the result on two lines as follows:

 ```sh
 The answer is